isaacs/node-tar/README.md

 If the archive is gzipped, then tar will detect this and unzip it.

+Note that all directories that are created will be forced to be writable, readable, and listable by their owner, to avoid cases where a directory prevents extraction of child entries by virtue of its mode.

 The following options are supported:

 - `cwd` Extract files relative to the specified directory.
 Defaults